“All that is valuable in human society depends upon the

 Our work doesn’t stop when a student graduates.
 We remain in contact with our students and their employers (and, in some cases, the students’ families) to ensure a smooth transition into the professional world.

 Candidates are carefully screened for desire, commitment and dedication to personal growth.
 Microscopic, individual attention to is paid each student, as he or she is often battling the scars and personal demons of their upbringing and environment.
-We receive over 100 applications for each class and are able to accept only 20 students per class.
+We receive over 100 applications for each class and are able to accept 22 students per class.

 Who We Are